Vietnam.vn - Nền tảng quảng bá Việt Nam

 In particular, WHO recommends that countries focus on measures such as wearing masks in crowded areas with poor ventilation.

 Wash your hands frequently and use hand sanitizer.
 Practice respiratory hygiene, covering your mouth when coughing or sneezing with a tissue.
-Get vaccinated against influenza and other respiratory diseases as advised by your local health authority.
+Get vaccinated against influenza and other respiratory diseases as directed by your local health authority.

-For those with mild symptoms, WHO recommends staying at home to avoid spreading the disease to others.
+For those with mild symptoms, WHO recommends staying at home to avoid spreading the virus to others.
 If the patient has severe symptoms or is in a high-risk group, they should go to a medical facility for timely advice and treatment.

 At the same time, the Ministry of Health will also provide accurate and timely information to avoid panic and guide people on effective disease prevention measures.